 But remember that their bottom line is getting you to sign a contract, and they're not going to mention anything that might get in the way.
-Before you make a commitment, here’s what you need to know to protect your own bottom line.
+Before you make a commitment, here are five things you need to know to protect your bottom line.

 Even if you believe you found the best contractor in the area, don’t hire them unless you’re sure they're right for your project.

 You should solicit at least three bids from three contractors before awarding a home improvement project.
 This way you can make an educated hiring decision by comparing costs, methods, and materials.

 What you should do: Make sure you have a basis for comparison when asking for bids.
 Provide each contractor with the same project details.
 This may include materials you wish to use and floor plans.
 Although cost should be one of your deciding factors, other points to consider include scheduling and communication style.

-TIP: Once you picked the best contractor for the job, keep your project on track with an ironclad contract.
+Tip: Once you've picked the best contractor for the job, keep your project on track with an ironclad contract.

 General contractors often don’t do the physical work themselves.
 They might have been carpenters or plumbers, but now that they run their own businesses, they’ve retired their toolbelts.

 Instead, their role is to sign clients, manage budgets, and schedule a cast of subcontractors.
-When they're trying to win your business, contractors can be pretty vague about how involved they're going to be — and who will be running the job day-to-day.
+When they're trying to win your business, contractors can be vague about how involved they'll be — and who will be running the job day-to-day.

 What you should do: Inquire who will be in charge of the job site.
-Ask to meet the job foreman, preferably while they're at work on a current job site, says Stockbridge, Mass., contractor Jay Rhind.
+Ask to meet the job foreman, preferably while they're at work on a current job site, says Stockbridge, Mass., contractor Jay Rhind Builders.
 “You want to make sure you feel comfortable with them.”